 What Is FPS in Video Recording?

-Before discussing why 30 fps videos are still available, it is necessary to know the meaning that FPS in video recording.
+Before discussing why 30 fps videos are still available, knowing FPS’s meaning in video recording is necessary.

 FPS in video recording reflects the quality of the recorded video since a lower frame rate results in a comparatively blurry visual effect while a higher frame rate gives you a smoother video.
 So, the FPS in video recording is an important parameter to generate a good video.